jeking-illinois/illinois-splunk-cloud-custom-apps/README.md

 Rename the folder to the <APP NAME> you want utilizing the App Naming Convention found here : https://wiki.illinois.edu/wiki/display/splunk/Naming+Conventions#NamingConventions-CustomApps

-First edit \<APP NAME>\default\app.conf by changing the following basic information:
+The only required step is to edit \<APP NAME>\default\app.conf by changing the following basic information:

       [launcher]
       description = <YOUR DESCRIPTION>